Mental Health Facilities McKean, PA

 Perseus House Brighter Horizons Rtf

 Perseus House Brighter Horizons Rtf is a mental health treatment center in Mckean, PA, located at 6101 West Road, 16426 zip code area.
 Perseus House Brighter Horizons Rtf provides residential treatment.
-Perseus House Brighter Horizons Rtf offers individual psychotherapy, cognitive behavioral therapy and couples/family therapy to children / adolescents.
-Perseus House Brighter Horizons Rtf also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services at Perseus House Brighter Horizons Rtf consist of diet and exercise counseling, education services and integrated primary care services.
+Perseus House Brighter Horizons Rtf offers psychotropic medication, individual psychotherapy and activity therapy to children / adolescents.
+Perseus House Brighter Horizons Rtf also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+Additional services at Perseus House Brighter Horizons Rtf consist of diet and exercise counseling, education services and suicide prevention services.

 Learn More